muzankib/acl/specification.md

 # MVP Specification

-[] Bidder can submit a bid for uri in ETH
+[ ] Bidder can submit a bid for asset in ETH
-[] Bidder can receive token upon accepted bid
+[ ] Bidder can receive token upon accepted bid

-[] Owner can prove ownership of uri
+[ ] Owner can prove ownership of asset
-[] Owner can accept/reject bid for uri
+[ ] Owner can accept/reject bid for asset

 # User Journey